AIRLab-POLIMI/active-vision/README.md

   ros2 launch igus_rebel_description_ros2 visualize.launch.py load_base:=false mount:=none camera:=none end_effector:=none load_gazebo:=true moveit:=false
   ```
   - The command executes a launch file that run the simulation on Gazebo Ignition and visualizes the Igus ReBeL robot on RViz2, controllable using the *Joint Position Controller* GUI on Gazebo Ignition.
+  - The real Igus ReBeL robot can not be controlled since Gazebo Ignition simulation is used, thus the argument `hardware_protocol` should be kept `simulation` (default value).
   - It is possible to change the arguments: `load_base`, `mount`, `end_effector`, `camera`.
   - If camera is inserted, data will be shown coming from the simulated environment.
 Change topics if needed.
   - The additional arguments `spawn_x`, `spawn_y`, `spawn_z`, `spawn_yaw` are used to set the position of the spawned robot on Gazebo Ignition.